- Established vendors often find themselves on the outside of new technological developments.

 When we developed and hosted the Brightwork Explorer forecast error and MRP parameter maintenance application at AWS, we did not do any of these things mentioned by Gartner.
-Instead, we placed the Brightwork Explorer out at AWS as we cover in the article Brightwork Explorer as an All Cloud Solution.
+Instead, we placed the Brightwork Explorer out at AWS, as we cover in the article Brightwork Explorer as an All Cloud Solution.
 And that was it.
-Companies that have on premises or data centers where their applications and databases are hosted, should move some of the load to public cloud.
+Companies that have on-premises or data centers where their applications and databases are hosted should move some of the load to the public cloud.
 There is no “resynergizing one’s hybrid IT delivery” necessary.

 Gartner’s Nonstop Word Salad

 This type of writing continues throughout the Gartner report.
 Here is another example.